pprzidal/kelvins-ops-sat-challenge/README.md

 ```
  conda create --name opssat python=3.9 numpy jupyter scikit_learn
  conda activate opssat
- python3 -m pip install tensorflow
+ python3 -m pip install tensorflow==2.7
  ```

-If you have GPUs (not strictly needed fot he notebooks, but highly useful for the competition) you will also need to install the correct versiosns of `cudatoolkit` and `cudnn` before the tensorflow installation.
+If you have GPUs (not strictly needed fot he notebooks, but highly useful for the competition) you will also need to install the correct versions of `cudatoolkit` and `cudnn` before the tensorflow installation.

+Note that we pinned the tensorflow version and python version: the notebooks in this starter kit may break if different versions are used, since the tensorflow/keras API is not stable.

  Eventually, to test the correct installation of `tensorflow`, you can run: